ahmadalwy3/ahmadalwy3/Advanced-settings.md

 The _"Advanced settings"_ page contains settings which are experimental, or which are of interest to advanced users who want more control over how uBO behaves internally.

-These advanced settings can be easily accessed only when the setting [_"I am an advanced user"_](https://github.com/gorhill/uBlock/wiki/Advanced-user-features) in the _Settings_ pane in the dashboard is checked:
+These advanced settings can be easily accessed only when the setting [_"I am an advanced user"_](https://github.com/gorhill/uBlock/wiki/Advanced-user-features) in the _Settings_ pane in the dashboard is checked, but will persist and work even when the setting [_"I am an advanced user"_](https://github.com/gorhill/uBlock/wiki/Advanced-user-features) is not checked:

 ![Click on the _cogs_ icon](https://cloud.githubusercontent.com/assets/585534/20042797/2800dcd4-a44e-11e6-9bc8-a5e0c960262c.png)